UBERTC/GCC-UBER/gcc/config/arm/arm.md

   (set_attr "length" "4")
   (set_attr "pool_range" "250")])

-;; The instruction used to implement a particular pattern.
-This ;; information is used by pipeline descriptions to provide accurate ;; scheduling information.

-(define_attr "insn"
-        "mov,mvn,clz,mrs,msr,xtab,sat,other"
-        (const_string "other"))

 ; TYPE attribute is used to classify instructions for use in scheduling.
 ;
 ; Instruction classification:
 ;
-; alu_reg            any alu instruction that doesn't hit memory or fp ;                    regs or have a shifted source operand and does not have ;                    an immediate operand.
+; arlo_imm           any arithmetic or logical instruction that doesn't have ;                    a shifted operand and has an immediate operand.
+This ;                    excludes MOV, MVN and RSB(S) immediate.
+; arlo_reg           any arithmetic or logical instruction that doesn't have ;                    a shifted or an immediate operand.
+This excludes ;                    MOV and MVN but includes MOVT.
 This is also the default.
-; alu_shift          any data instruction that doesn't hit memory or fp.
-;                    regs, but has a source operand shifted by a constant.
+; arlo_shift         any arithmetic or logical instruction that has a source ;                    operand shifted by a constant.
+This excludes ;                    simple shifts.
-; alu_shift_reg      any data instruction that doesn't hit memory or fp.
+; arlo_shift_reg     as arlo_shift, with the shift amount specified in a ;                    register.
 ; block              blockage insn, this blocks all functional units.
 ; branch             branch.
 ; call               subroutine call.
+; clz                count leading zeros (CLZ).
+; extend             extend instruction (SXTB, SXTH, UXTB, UXTH).
 ; f_2_r              transfer from float to core (no memory needed).
 ; f_cvt              conversion between float and integral.
 ; f_flag             transfer of co-processor flags to the CPSR.